Exploring Off-Campus Programs

 While undergraduate students are strongly encouraged to participate in a Dartmouth-sponsored program, occasionally some students independently seek out an alternate program.
-These are not Dartmouth-sponsored programs led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum, and they are not Dartmouth-sponsored exchange programs.
+Transfer terms are not Dartmouth-sponsored programs led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum, and they are not Dartmouth-sponsored exchange programs.
 Students who pursue a transfer term take a leave term for the duration they are away.
 Undergraduate students who elect to pursue this option and wish to receive transfer credit are required to provide an academic rationale for such study that meets certain standards established by the Committee on Instruction.
 This process is not managed by the Guarini Institute, instead students work independently to apply and participate on a transfer term.

 Students may transfer up to a total of four (4) credits to Dartmouth throughout their academic career.
 A transfer term fee is assessed for the term, regardless of the number of courses transferred.
 Dartmouth financial aid is not available for transfer terms.
 Undergraduate students may check with a financial aid counselor regarding their situation in the event they may be eligible for loans.
 Undergraduate students may be asked to provide a copy of approved forms to the Financial Aid Office.

 More information on transfer terms can be found on the Registrar's website.